sftcd/openssl/esnistuff/api.md

 Make an X25519 key pair and ESNIKeys structure for the public.

-> Todo: TODO: read private key file if it exists and re-use that key pair

-TODO: write base 64 version of public as well
+> Todo: TODO: write base 64 version of public as well

 TODO: check out NSS code to see if I can make same format private